istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 ### Automatic sidecar injection

-When enabled with a namespace label, sidecars can be automatically added to applicable Kubernetes pods using a [mutating webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) provided by Istio.
+Sidecars can be automatically added to applicable Kubernetes pods using a [mutating webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) provided by Istio.

 {{< tip >}}